 Explorer 30 - Advanced

-Ready to advance your diving abilities?
-If you’re a certified Open Water diver, the Explorer 30 – Advanced is the next step to becoming an advanced scuba diver.
+Ready to advance your diving capabilities and think like a scuba diver?
+If you’re already a certified Open Water diver, or have just completed the Open Water 20, then the Explorer 30 course is the next step to becoming an advanced scuba diver.

-This scuba diving course will help you advance your buoyancy skills and in water abilities.
-By completing the advanced course, you’ll also be certified to dive to depths of 30 meters and learn a few advanced diving specialty skills.
+While continuing to build on the skills from Open Water 20, this course will help you advance your buoyancy skills and expand your spatial awareness.
+After your Deep dive and course completion, you will be certified to dive to a max depth of 30 meters and learn a few advanced diving specialty skills.

-The Explorer 30 – Advanced course consists of 3 mandatory dives (Buoyancy Dive, Navigation Dive & Deep Dive (to 30 meters)) along with 2 electives of your choice from these options: Night Dive, Shipwreck Dive, Photography Dive, Search & Recovery Dive, or Underwater Naturalist Dive.
+The Explorer 30 course consists of 3 mandatory dives (Buoyancy Dive, Navigation Dive & Deep Dive) along with 2 electives of your choice.
+Choose from these options: Night Dive, Shipwreck Dive, Photography Dive, Search & Recovery Dive, or Underwater Naturalist Dive.

-The Explorer 30 – Advanced course is generally completed in 24 hours and certifies you to dive anywhere in the world to 30 meters!
+The Explorer 30 course is generally completed in 48 hours and certifies you to dive anywhere in the world to 30 meters.

-Your training starts online where you will access all your RAID training manuals and quizzes.
+Your training starts online where you will have access to of the RAID training manuals and quizzes.
 Contact us to get started with your e-learning!

 Step 2 -